kevintanu/simple-files/cheat_sheet.md

 - remote copy
   - `scp username@source_host:/path/to/source_file target_directory/` copy source from remote host to local
   - `scp source_file username@target_host:/path/to/target_directory/` copy local file to remote
+- `which cmd` check if cmd exist
+- `mkdir -p /parent/child` -p = parents, create parent directory if not exist, no error if exist

 cmd:
 - `dir /a /s` list all files and directories, include hidden files, recursive